Tomorrow, When the War Began (film): Filming and locations

-Filming began in the Hunter Region of New South Wales, Australia on 28 September 2009 with early shooting in Dungog.
+Filming began in the Hunter Region of New South Wales, Australia on 28 September 2009 with early shooting in Dungog with the Dungog Shire Council building as the Police Station located at 198 Dowling Street.
+You will also find other scenes filmed in the main street, particularly the scene with the Garbage Truck driving around the iconic roundabouts on Dowling Street with the identifyable lamp posts in the centre.
 Raymond Terrace was chosen as a major location for producing the film as it is "a great country town".
 Historic King Street, the former main street of the town, was transformed from a normally quiet location into Main Street, Wirrawee.
 The street began its transformation in September 2009, with set areas including the "Wirrawee Cinema" and the Lee family's Thai restaurant.
 Filming began in King Street on 21 October 2009 and continued until 27 October 2009.
 Filming in other locations in the town ended on 6 November 2009.
 Other filming locations included Maitland, the Blue Mountains and the Luskintyre bridge.
 The Fox Studios site in Sydney was also used.
 The explosions of the house and bridge were filmed, scaled-down, at Terrey Hills in northern Sydney.

 Reception

 Critical reception

-Review aggregation website Rotten Tomatoes reports that 64% of critics have given the film a positive review based on 54 reviews, with an average rating of 5.6/10.
+Review aggregation website Rotten Tomatoes reports that 63% of critics have given the film a positive review based on 59 reviews, with an average rating of 5.6/10.
 The site's consensus is that "While the script isn't amazing and the story's race issues linger, this adaptation of John Marsden's book is an exciting, action-heavy adventure that should please fans of the series."
-On Metacritic the film has a score of 54% based on reviews from 5 critics, indicating "mixed or average reviews".
+On Metacritic the film has a score of 54% based on reviews from five critics, indicating "mixed or average reviews".

 Marc Fennell of Triple J wrote that Tomorrow, When the War Began has "patchy acting, fantastic action and some great slivers of humour in a movie that only gives off the faintest whiff of a xenophobic nation terrified of being invaded."
 Margaret Pomeranz of At the Movies wrote that "Stuart Beattie handles the action well; I think he's less adept at handling the development of character, but I'm sure the numerous fans of the book will be satisfied with the movie."
 A review by the Australian Special Broadcasting Service was less generous, pointing out parallels to the 1984 film Red Dawn, starring Charlie Sheen and Patrick Swayze.
 It called the plot weak and the ending a letdown.